| |

 Step – 5 – Stringing the Lights

 You can use any kind of Halloween string lights you like.
-Hang them behind the Halloween signs, wrapping them around the jenga block spacers to hold them in place.
-Snuggle the plug in end along the bottom of your sign and attach to the back if needed.
+Hang them behind the Halloween signs, wrapping them around the Jenga block spacers to hold them in place.
+Snuggle the plug-in end along the bottom of your sign and attach to the back if needed.

 Wooden Halloween Sign Video Tutorial